LeslieDancey/FME_Desktop_Advanced/custom_transformers_and_loops.md

 **5)** Expose Attributes

 We’ll need to use some attributes in here, so open the Input port parameters dialog and expose the list attributes _histogram{}.count and _histogram{}.value.

+**6)** Define Loop Parameters

+What we need to do is loop through each entry in the list, selecting a tree type, until we have either read the first ten elements or we’ve reached the end of the list.

+To set up a condition for ending the loop we’ll need to first count how many elements are in the list and secondly keep a count of the number of loops we’ve done, so we don’t try to fetch information past the end of the list.

+So, firstly add a ListElementCounter transformer to count the number of elements in the list.
+It will connect to the Input port (not the Loop port) because we only need to do this count once.

+Set the attribute to scan the _histogram{} list and the Element Count Attribute to SpeciesCount.

+**7)** Define Loop Parameters - 2

+Add an AttributeCreator transformer after the ListElementCounter.
+Use it to create an attribute called LoopCounter, with an initial value of zero (0).